 - Type of invocation endpoint, which is either

 An endpoint may or may not receive input arguments.
-This is automatically deduced by RAW upon processing of the underlying RQL code.
+This is automatically deduced by RAW upon processing of the underlying SNAPI code.
 Here is an example of an parameterized endpoint:

 The invocation details provide the invocation URL and the type of invocation endpoint.